 Restoration events for this project began on 1 September 2016, in accordance with Coastal Commission permit conditions (CDP No. 5-15-1427).
 Desiccating iceplant through solarization required installing tarps over iceplant monocultures during the hot summer and early fall months; therefore, TBF prioritized installing tarps as part of initial restoration efforts in 2016.
 Two events per day were held during the first three restoration days to maximize tarp deployment time.
 All tarps were fully deployed by 8 September 2016.
 Additional restoration events focused on hand-removal of iceplant.
-Tables 1 and 2 provides summary details of all restoration activities from 1 September 2019 through 31 July 2021.
+Tables 1 and 2 provide summary details of all restoration activities from 1 September 2019 through 31 July 2022.
 Table 1 includes statistics on the number of volunteers, number of hours, restoration activities, and site details for all community restoration events, whereas Table 2 displays restoration activity dates with TBF staff, project partners, and interns only.

 Over the duration of Year 1, over 15 tons of iceplant (more than 200 cubic yards) were removed from the restoration area to a green waste dumpster for composting.
 Weight was calculated by the dumpster rental company before processing the invasive vegetation waste and cubic yard area was estimated by the total dumpster space used.
 During Year 2, 39 large tarps and 15 trash bags of non-native, invasive vegetation were removed from the same restoration area as Year 1 activities.
 Only small-scale hand restoration maintenance activities were conducted during Year 2, so the total weight removed and effort reflects that focus.
 During Year 3, an estimated nine tons of iceplant were hand-pulled during restoration events.
 An additional 119 bags (72-gallon bags) of other non-native and invasive vegetation, such as radish, mustard (Brassica spp.), and castor bean (Ricinus communis), were also removed.
 During Year 4, nearly eight and a half tons of iceplant were removed during community restoration events.
 An additional 33 bags (72-gallon bags) of other non-natives, such as mustard, radish, castor bean, and Geraldton carnation weed were also removed during Year 4.
-During Year 5, an estimated 2.5 tons of iceplant were hand-pulled during restoration events.
-An additional 233 bags (72-gallon bags) of other non-native and invasive vegetation, such as radish, mustard, crown daisy, and Geraldton carnation weed, were also removed.
-Estimations for Years 3-5 were calculated by multiplying the total number of bags removed by the average weight of 10 full bags.
-Over the course of five implementation years, an estimated total of over 34.5 tons of iceplant have been removed from site.
-Figures 3-6 are photographs of restoration activities.
+During Year 5, an estimated 2.5 tons of iceplant were hand-pulled during restoration days.
+An additional 233 bags (72-gallon bags) of other nonnative and invasive vegetation, such as radish, mustard, crown daisy, and Geraldton carnation weed, were also removed.
+During Year 6, an estimated 16.66 tons of iceplant were hand-pulled and an additional 79 bags (72-gallon bags) of other non-native and invasive vegetation were removed during restoration days.
+Estimations for Years 3-6 were calculated by multiplying the total number of bags removed by the average weight of 10 full bags.
+Over the course of six implementation years, an estimated total of over 51.66 tons of iceplant have been removed from site.
+Figures 3-4 are photographs of restoration activities.